marco-prontera/vite-plugin-css-injected-by-js/README.md

 **Set this option to `true` if you are using the multiple entry point option of Rollup.**
 _Future release can have an advanced behavior where this options will be configured to true automatically by sniffing user configurations._

-If a CSS code it's not injected inside some JS a warning will be showed.
+If a CSS chunk is generated that's not imported by any JS chunk, a warning will be shown.
 To disable this warning set `suppressUnusedCssWarning` to `true`.

+**For this feature to work, `build.cssCodeSplit` must be set to `true`**

 ## Contributing